|Phase I||Safety and tolerability

 A double-blind, randomized and placebo-controlled Phase II clinical trial (EMPIRE) has been conducted at the University of Edinburgh under the lead of Dr. Peter Henriksen with 85 patients undergoing coronary artery bypass graft surgery (Alam et al., Heart 2015).
 The patients have been treated with a single perioperative infusion of either Elafin or placebo.
 This trial contributed much to our understanding of the therapeutic potential of Elafin and the time course of myocardial injury in CABG.
 Troponin I plasma concentrations, a marker of myocardial damage, was reduced by 41% as long as pharmacologically relevant concentrations of Elafin were present in the blood.
 This trial provided sufficient information for the design of a follow up study.
 The trial was supported by the Medical Research Council (MRC) and Chest Heart & Stroke Scotland (CHSS) with more than GBP 500,000.

-A double-blind, randomized, placebo-controlled clinical Phase I multiple dose escalating trial is currently planned.
-The designs of the Phase I clinical trial and a Phase II proof of concept trial in Pulmonary Arterial Hypertension (PAH) have been discussed with the FDA.
+Recruitment of healthy individuals for the Phase I clinical trial in the U.S. to assess the safety and tolerability of repeated single subcutaneous doses of Elafin has started in Q1 2019.
+The design of a Phase II proof of concept trial in Pulmonary Arterial Hypertension (PAH) has been discussed with the FDA.

 Pulmonary Arterial Hypertension (PAH) is a severe and, as yet, incurable lung disease which, if left untreated, is fatal within a few years.PAH is caused by the progressive narrowing of the pulmonary arterial blood vessels.
 This is due to a pathological proliferation of the muscle cells within the vessel wall and the subsequent transformation of the muscle cells into connective tissue.
 The resulting narrowing of the pulmonary artery blood vessels leads to a decrease in oxygen supply to the body and, due to increased pulmonary blood pressure, to a substantial overexertion of the heart.
 Affected patients suffer from severely reduced exercise capacity.
 While currently available treatments have increased life expectancy by 5 to 7 years by retarding the advancement of the disease, they cannot completely stop disease progression.
 Elafin represents a novel therapeutic approach to suppress and reverse the underlying arterial wall pathology, and address an unmet therapeutic need for PAH.